lukasvelek/dms/README.md

 ## Changelog
 ### v1.10
 - added database indexes
+- updated speed of some operations when working with hundreds or thousands of entities (mostly documents)
 - fixed a bug where if the user selects more than 100 documents and wants to perform a bulk action on them, no bulk actions are displayed
--fixed bugs and potential bugs
+- fixed bugs and potential bugs

 ### v1.9
 - added calendar support